 Contributions will generally be assessed and charged during the Resource Consent or Building Consent stage, whichever takes place first.

 The Resource Management Act 1991 (commonly known as the RMA) is the main piece of legislation that sets out the framework for resource management decision-making in New Zealand.
 The Act’s purpose is to promote sustainable management of natural and physical resources.
 Local Authorities (Councils) have direct responsibility for the day-to-day management of these resources, in both urban and rural environments, in accordance with the objectives, policies, and rules set out in the District Plan.
+A guide to the Resource Management Act can be found on the Ministry for the Environment website.

 What is a Resource Consent?